Research facilities and resources

 Engineering, computing and environment facilities

-Our labs and workshops are equipped to support research in computing, engineering, and environmental sciences.
-Resources include a crime scene house for forensic investigations, cutting-edge computing labs and facilities for biomechanics and exercise physiology.
+Our labs and workshops are equipped to support research in computing, forensic science, engineering and environmental sciences.
+Resources include cutting-edge computing labs.
 These spaces enable students to gain hands-on experience with advanced tools and techniques.

 As one of the most active and rapidly developing areas of research in the University, researchers in computing are supported with state-of-the-art computing laboratories, fully equipped with fold flat LCD screens, data projection systems and high-spec processors.